w314/notes/000-knowledge/react.md

 ## Hooks
->Hooks are functionsthat let you “hook into” React state and lifecycle features from function components.
+>Hooks are functions that let you “hook into” React state and lifecycle features.
+- used in funstion components only (not in class components)
 - are at the top of the component similar to how you import modules at the top the file
 - there cannot be inside a conditional statement
 - not for class based components